bioidiap/bob.db.ijba/doc/guide.rst

 =====================

 NIST has a specific file format to encode the scores of the comparisons.
-This package contains a feature to convert the Bob 4 column format (`bob.measure.load.four_column`) to the NIST format.
+This package contains a feature to convert the Bob 4 column format (`bob.bio.base.score.load.four_column`) to the NIST format.
 To do so, run the following command:

 .. code-block:: bash